danbrakeley/p4harmonize/README.md

 `p4harmonize` is a tool for mirroring a stream's head revision from one perforce server to another.
 This includes reconciling files, fixing differences in file name/path capitalization, fixing the file type, and fixing improperly checked in %AppleDouble files.

 `p4harmonize` was built with Unreal Engine source in mind, where the Epic licensee perforce server is used as the source, and a dedicated stream on a project's perforce server is used as the destination.
 It is intended to be used with a setup similar to [the one recommended by Epic](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/ProgrammingWithCPP/DownloadingSourceCode/UpdatingSourceCode/#integrating,merging,andbranching).
-At Proletariat, we have different names, but the purposes are the same:
+For example, a recent Unreal project I worked on had the following setup:

 name | description
 --- | ---